 The purchase must take place in the United States, and the e-bike must be brand new — hand-me-downs or leased bikes don’t qualify.

 Alright, onto the tax credit itself.
-The Electric Bicycle Incentive Kickstart for the Environment Act sets up a consumer tax credit covering up to 30% of the e-bike’s purchase cost.
+The E-BIKE Act sets up a consumer tax credit covering up to 30% of the e-bike’s purchase cost.
 The maximum limit is $1,500 or 30% of the total expense, whichever is less.

-While the latest version of the E-BIKE Act closely resembles its 2021 counterpart, it introduces income caps mirroring those of the electric vehicle tax credit.
-This addition is to help ensure a fair distribution of the tax credit and mandates an IRS report be performed after two years to track its impact on different income brackets.
+While the latest version of the E-BIKE Act closely resembles its 2021 predecessor, it introduces income caps mirroring those of the electric vehicle tax credit.
+This addition helps ensure a fair tax credit distribution and mandates an IRS report be performed after two years to track its impact on different income brackets.

 Calculating the E-Bike Tax Credit